-Cell Structure and Function -- Major Concepts and Learning Activities (new 7/2011)
+Cell Structure and Function -- Major Concepts and Learning Activities (revised 10/2013)

 This overview presents key concepts that students often do not learn from standard textbook presentations and suggests a sequence of learning activities to help students understand how the parts of a cell work together to accomplish the multiple functions of a dynamic living cell.
 Suggested activities also reinforce student understanding of the relationships between molecules, organelles and cells, the diversity of cell structure and function, and the importance and limitations of diffusion.
 This overview provides links to web resources, hands-on activities, and discussion activities.

 This discussion/worksheet activity reviews how eukaryotic cells are molecular factories in two senses: cells produce molecules and cells are made up of molecules.
 The questions guide students to think about how the different parts of a eukaryotic cell cooperate to function as a protein-producing factory and as a recycling plant.
 Additional questions require students to identify the locations and functions of different types of molecules in eukaryotic cells.